timdeputter/purescript-projections/README.md

 With purescript-projections you can write your eventstore projections in a pure functional and typesafe manner to guarantee more correctness and safety.
-And to make awesomeness more awesome, purescript ships with a haskell style quickcheck implementation, which means you can leverage property-based tests to make even more sure your projections are correct.
+And to make awesomeness more awesome, purescript ships with a haskell style quickcheck implementation, which means you can leverage property-based tests to make working with projections even more awesome!

 ## Installation
 Install purejections with bower: